 If the goods are faulty or your card was used fraudulently, contact your bank within 120 days of when you are first made aware of this.

 Ask them to initiate the Chargeback process and a dispute will be opened by your bank, who will investigate the matter and refund your money when this is settled.

 If your Chargeback claim fails, you can take it to the Financial Ombudsman Service within six months of being notified.

-In these cases the act of loading money onto your PayPal account counts as the debit card transaction, so unless the money fails to be credited it won't be covered.
+In these cases the act of loading money onto your PayPal account counts as the debit card transaction so, unless the money fails to be credited, it won't be covered.